sefm-conference/2024/_pages/index.md

 The SEFM 2024 best paper award is won by the paper

-Matteo Paier, Roberto Van Eeden, and Marino Miculan for their contribution "Formal Analysis of Multi-Factor Authentication Schemes in Digital Identity Cards
+Matteo Paier, Roberto Van Eeden, and Marino Miculan for their contribution **Formal Analysis of Multi-Factor Authentication Schemes in Digital Identity Cards**

 Congratulations to these authors!